 Indeed, adopting nuclear energy in Japan was always bound to have associated risks.
 Given the country’s perpetual threat of earthquakes, typhoons, and tsunami’s (the Japanese islands literally sit on The Ring of Fire).
 It may have made sense at some point, but not anymore.
 There are cleaner, quicker, safer, and cheaper renewable energy alternatives.

-This is also true in response to Japan’s plastic wrapped obsession, where nearly every parcel is covered in the environmentally harmful stuff.
-There are alternatives for this too, many of which have a long and historic tradition in Japan.
-Check out furoshiki for example.👇
+This is also true in response to Japan’s plastic-wrapped obsession.
+The current norms requires copious amounts of plastic!
+To the point that nearly every item purchased is covered in the environmentally-harmful stuff.
+Thankfully, there exist plenty of alternatives to plastic packaging.
+Many of which have a long and historic tradition in Japan.
+It’s a matter of highlighting the issue, and connecting it back to Japanese culture.
+Check out furoshiki for example!👇

 The quest to find out answers and alternatives for Japan’s current fossil fuel dependency makes for some very real and relevant conversations.
 Tough under normal circumstances, especially so coming from a foreigner!

 Still, it’s my hope that in attempting to address the sustainability question, I am also helping to stimulate some curiosity and attention to the issue.
 My ultimate goal of course would be for these conversations to get converted into genuine action.
 That talking and writing about sustainability can help to spark the motivation in others as well.
 Seemingly simple conversations can at times leave lasting impressions.

 Engage With It

 As such, I’ve learnt to engage with sustainability discussions as best I can and as frequently as possible.
 I speak with everyone from the grocery store clerk, bartender, or mailman, to the local senior bike volunteers, or sitters at my child’s daycare.